-The EU-HYBNET Network is a Pan-European network of practitioners and other relevant actors (industry, SMEs, academia, NGOs) countering hybrid threats.
-The network is open to the European and European Associated Countries' (AC) actors based on the eligibility criteria described in EU-HYBNET Deliverable 1.7.
+The EU-HYBNET Network is a Pan-European network of practitioners and other key actors (industry, SMEs, academia, NGOs) in countering hybrid threats.
+The network is open to EU and Associated Countries based on the eligibility criteria described in EU-HYBNET Deliverable 1.7.